alexed1/LightningFlowComponents/flow_action_components/Summer18/Google/README.md

 - You'll be redirected to a Google authorization page.
 Use your Google account credentials to login and allow the application access

-**IMPORTANT NOTE**: you'll have to verify your connected app with Google (just follow their instructions).
-You still can proceed without the verification, but in this case Google doesn't provide the refresh token and their access token lives no longer than 24 hour (most likely less).
-If the token is expired you'll have to open the specific Named Credential and re-authorize it (open credentials and click *Save*).
-Otherwise, during the execution of Google activities you will see an error message *'Invalid Credentials'*

 #### Google Drive